YueWang-Liz/A3/README.md

-# COSC310ChatBot Group 20 [Dino-Bot]
+﻿# COSC310ChatBot A3 [Dino-Bot]
-Members: Noah Arndt, Aidan Davies, Kathryn Ng, Yue Wang, Eric Yang
+Student Name: Yue Wang

 ## What is Dino-Bot?
 Dino-Bot is a conversation robot that you can talk to ( just like your friend !).
 We created this chatbot with the idea in mind of conversing with a prehistoric reptile.